We sat down with Dr. Jeremy Weisz of Rise25 to talk about podcasting.

 encourage people to go there and learn even if they’ve thought about starting a podcast.
 We share a lot of our thoughts and methodologies on the podcast.

 Well, we very much appreciate you spending some time with us.
-Check out rise25.com and all of their free tips, and if you’re thinking about podcasts and you’re not sure where to get started, Jeremy will more than be willing to help you out there.
+Check out rise25.com and all of their free tips, and if you’re thinking about podcasts and are unsure where to get started, Jeremy will more than be willing to help you out there.

 Again, thanks, Jeremy.
 Thanks for being in the founders’ corner, and we look forward to revisiting you.
 Thanks, everyone!